-If you have been accused of a crime in Waco, your mind is probably racing and filled with a million different questions:
+If you have been accused of a crime in Waco, or McLennan Bell or Hill County, your mind is probably racing and filled with a million different questions:

 - Am I going to lose my job?